Early Action, Early Decision, Restrictive Early Action - What Does it All Mean?

 Students can apply ED to only one college

-Students should consult their high school counselor before applying ED
+Students should consult their high school counselor before applying ED and give serious consideration to the financial ramifications of ED

 Other Categories